murrayo/MUT/README.md

 Many of the tools in this section are built to further process csv files output from [yape](https://github.com/murrayo/yape), but they could be bent to other uses.
 The date+time indexed csv files include; mgstat, vmstat, and iostat.
 Ultimately the plan is for standalone functionality in these scripts will be included in yape.

 iris\_resample\_csv.py
-- refactor set of timestamped csv files so that all times are in synch.
+- Refactor set of timestamped csv files so that all times are in synch.
 This is useful if you run iris\_combine\_csv.py to merge csv files, eg mgstat, vmstat, and iostat into a super csv file for further processing.

 iris\_combine\_csv.py
 - Build a master list of dataframes for each csv file.
 This is nice because you dont' care whether its 2 or 20.
 Then merge them (left inner) to create a single date+time indexed csv files with metrics across the row.
+If you have a 1 second tick on your vmstat and iostat etc then the merge will be OK, if you are using longer ticks like 5 or 10 seconds then there coulld be drift, so use iris\_resample\_csv.py to line up the times first (using the hammer).